Exploring Dynamic Context for Multi-path Trajectory Prediction: Related Work

 \section{Related Work}

 \textbf{Trajectory Prediction.} Forecasting human trajectory has been researched for decades.
-In the early stages, many classic approaches are widely applied such as linear regression and Kalman filter~\cite{harvey1990forecasting}, Gaussian processes~\cite{tay2008modelling,ellis2009modelling} and Markov decision processing~\cite{makris2002spatial,kitani2012activity}.
-These traditional methods heavily rely on the quality of manually designed features, which cannot work reliably in a real-world environment and are poor at scaling up for dealing with the so-called Big Data.
-In recent years, many artificial intelligent (AI) technologies have been boosted by the thriving deep learning technologies~\cite{lecun2015deep}, including human trajectory prediction \cite{alahi2016social,gupta2018social,sadeghian2018sophie,zhang2019sr,mohajerin2019multi,chandra2019traphic,tang2019multiple}.
-The deep learning models, especially the Long Short-Term Memories (LSTMs) and Recurrent Neural Network (RNN), show great power in modeling complex social interactions between agents for collision avoidance and exploiting the time dependency for predicting futures~\cite{kothari2020human}.
-The Social LSTM network~\cite{alahi2016social} explores the interaction between pedestrians by connecting neighboring LSTMs in the social pooling layer and predicts trajectories for multiple pedestrians.
-Zhang \etal~\cite{zhang2019sr} proposes the States Refinement LSTM (SR-LSTM) model that aligns all the agents together and refines the state of each agent through a message-passing framework.
-The attention module~\cite{bahdanau2014neural} is incorporated in LSTMs to learn the spatial-temporal context of trajectories between pedestrians in \cite{sadeghian2018sophie,al2018move,vemula2018social}.
-However, many works have figured out the limited capability of LSTM in modeling human-human interaction \cite{becker2018evaluation,becker2018red}.
-Recently, Transformer structure \cite{vaswani2017attention} has shown its power in context learning and sequential prediction \cite{anderson2018bottom,devlin2019bert,he2020image}.
-In this paper, we will adopt the self-attention module to encode the dynamic interaction between traffic agents.
-Recent work of \cite{giuliari2020transformer} seeks to utilize the Transformer structure to predict trajectory instead of LSTM.
-Our work is different from theirs essentially: (1) we use the generic self-attention module while they use the Deep Bidirectional Transformers (BERT)~\cite{devlin2019bert}, which is a heavy stacked Transformer structure and is pre-trained on large-scale datasets, and (2) our framework is a generative model.
+In the early stages, many classic approaches are widely applied such as linear regression and Kalman filter~\cite{harvey1990forecasting}, Gaussian processes~\cite{tay2008modelling} and Markov decision processing~\cite{makris2002spatial,kitani2012activity}.
+These traditional methods heavily rely on the quality of manually designed features, which cannot work reliably in a real-world environment of complex spatial-temporal dynamics and are poor at scaling up for dealing with a large amount of data.
+In recent years, many artificial intelligent (AI) technologies have been boosted by the cutting-edge deep learning technologies~\cite{lecun2015deep}, including human trajectory prediction \cite{alahi2016social,gupta2018social,sadeghian2018sophie,zhang2019sr,mohajerin2019multi,tang2019multiple,chandra2019traphic}.
+The deep learning models, especially Recurrent Neural Networks (RNNs) with Long Short-Term Memories (LSTMs), show great power in modeling complex social interactions between agents for collision avoidance and exploiting the time dependency for predicting futures~\cite{kothari2020human}.
+The Social LSTM network~\cite{alahi2016social} explores the interactions between pedestrians by connecting neighboring LSTMs in the social pooling layer and predicts trajectories for multiple pedestrians.
+Zhang~\etal~\cite{zhang2019sr} propose the States Refinement LSTM (SR-LSTM) model that aligns all the agents together and refines the state of each agent through a message-passing framework.
+Chandra~\etal~\cite{chandra2019forecasting} combine LSTM and Convolutional Neural Network (CNN) to model the interactions between heterogeneous road agents.
+However, many works have figured out the limited capability of LSTMs in modeling human-human interactions~\cite{becker2018evaluation,becker2018red}.
+Hence, the attention module~\cite{bahdanau2014neural} is incorporated in LSTMs to learn the spatial-temporal context of trajectories between pedestrians in~\cite{sadeghian2018sophie,al2018move,vemula2018social}.
+Recently, the Transformer structure \cite{vaswani2017attention} has shown its power in context learning and sequential prediction \cite{devlin2019bert,he2020image}.
+In this paper, we will adopt the self-attention module to encode the dynamic interactions between agents.
+The recent work~\cite{giuliari2020transformer} seeks to utilize the Transformer structure to predict trajectory instead of LSTMs.
+Our work is different from it essentially: (1) we use the generic self-attention module rather than the Deep Bidirectional Transformers (BERT)~\cite{devlin2019bert}, which is a heavy stacked Transformer structure and is pre-trained on large-scale datasets, and (2) our framework is a generative model.